Good Deal? Everything to Know About Norwegian’s “Free At Sea” Offer (Including Free at Sea Plus)

 Norwegian Sky in Nassau

+Nevertheless, you’ll often see a timer on the site counting down until the sale ends.
 With the ability to get all the perks included with your cruise, it can be tempting to want to jump at the deal so that you don’t miss out.
-In fact, normally you’ll see a timer on the Norwegian website counting down until the sale ends.

 In this case, you don’t seem to have much to worry about.
-The offer has run in some form or another (there are tweaks here and there) for years.
+Some form of the Free at Sea offer has run in some form or another (there are tweaks here and there) for years.
 And while we don’t check every day, we can’t think of a time in recent history that it hasn’t been offered.

 So yes, the sale may change slightly, but some form is seemingly always offered.
 Don’t think you have to rush to buy or risk missing out.
 If the time isn’t quite right to book, you’ll most likely see something similar when you are ready.